top of page

 fire fans.jpg

-Come join Kelly Rye in Saint Anne's Chapel at Oak Grove Retreat for a magical journey with watercolor!
+Come join Kelly Rye at St. Annes Chapel for a magical journey with watercolor!

 • Anyone who wants to learn to paint with watercolors